 The Society’s geographical Collections are designated as being of national importance and comprise over two million items documenting the people and places of the world over a 500 year period.
 We welcome opportunities to work with community groups and other organisations that want to use them to explore their cultural heritages.

-Community partnerships not only broaden the range of audiences accessing the Society’s Collections, they also offer new interpretations and contexts for items used in the projects.
+Community partnerships not only broaden the range of audiences accessing our Collections, they also offer new interpretations and contexts for items used in the projects.
 This contribution of knowledge and expertise from community representatives greatly benefits all users of the Collections.

-We have produced a guide based on the expertise developed over a decade of working in collaborations with community groups.
-Working with Society Collections: a guide for community groups outlines how the Society can support and contribute to community-led projects as well as highlighting best practice.
+We have produced a guide based on the expertise developed over a decade of working in collaboration with community groups.
+Working with Society Collections: a guide for community groups outlines how we can support and contribute to community-led projects as well as highlighting best practice.

-If you have a particular interest in African genealogy, you can download a guide developed by Patrick Vernon which highlights the relevance of our Collections to tracing African and Caribbean family histories (PDF).
+If you have a particular interest in African genealogy, you can download a guide developed by Patrick Vernon which highlights the relevance of our Collections to tracing African and Caribbean family histories.

 This project was the first time that important collections from the Society, the National Maritime Museum, the National Portrait Gallery, the National Archives, Anti-Slavery International, and the Imperial War Museum had been brought together in an exhibition on the Emancipation of Africans in the Caribbean.
 The exhibition celebrated those who resisted enslavement, those who fought to end it, and others who worked in Britain to stop forced servitude.
 It showed visitors how Africans in the Caribbean hastened full Emancipation.

 This exhibition, curated in partnership with members of London based African communities, provided a glimpse of Africa, its people, societies and relationship with the wider world through maps, photographs, objects and texts from the Society’s Collections that date back to the 1300s.
 The exhibition raised questions and addressed misconceptions surrounding the continent to reveal an Africa that goes beyond news headlines.